lukemurraynz/lukemurraynz.github.io/blog/2023-08-15-Getting-Started-with-GitHub-Codespaces.md

 ##### Setting Sync

-Before delving into some of the customisation of the devcontainer configuration itself, let us remember the Visual Studio Code settings sync.
+Before getting into some of the customisation of the devcontainer configuration itself, let us remember the Visual Studio Code settings sync.

 If you are someone who works on the same products and services and has invested time in configuring Visual Studio profiles, there's nothing indicating that you can't use this in a Github Codespace, especially if it is a trusted repository.